multiparty/jiff/CONTRIBUTING.md

 - Branch formatting:
   - issueNumber-initials-description
   - ex.
 22-LQ-bugFixes
-- Demos should be implemented in both the browser and node.js
+- Demos should be implemented in both the browser and node.js, and accompanied by test cases.
+Sophistacted demos should include a README as well as a package.json file for managing additional dependencies. *Please Follow the demo template under demos/template closely*.